colonelwatch/dotfiles/README.md

 ## Post-Bootstrap

-08. Connect to WiFi network through `nmtui` and manually set DNS to `1.1.1.1`, `1.0.0.1`, and `8.8.8.8`
+08. Connect to WiFi network again through `nmtui`

 09. Call `cd .dotfiles && bash ./recovery.sh`, which includes manual prompts and recovery

     - Enter user password to set `fish` as the login shell
-    - Authorize home recovery from Google Drive by logging in on the browser
+    - Authorize rclone recovery (though recovery will be through rsync if possible)
     - Accept github fingerprint (if necessary) to proceed with Logseq graph recovery

 10. `connect` and `trust` the Airpods Pro 2 (`C0:95:6D:A7:F1:4D`) through `bluetoothctl`

-11. Configure line-in and line-out levels through `pactl` by device:

-    - PCM2900C Audio Codec Line-in: 65536
-    - PCM2900C Audio Codec Line-out: 65536
-    - Airpods Pro 2: *currently uncalibrated*
-    - Airpods Pro 2: *controlled by hand*

-12. Call `cd .dotfiles && pre-commit install`.
+11. Call `cd .dotfiles && pre-commit install`.

 ## Manual Program Configurations